 The NC State Neurology Service is actively involved in clinical trials and collaborative research focused on novel approaches to the diagnosis and treatment of neurological conditions of dogs and cats.
-Areas of investigation include spinal cord injury, encephalitis, brain tumors, and canine idiopathic epilepsy- a chronic condition affecting some four million dogs that is characterized by recurring seizures.
+Areas of investigation include spinal cord injury, encephalitis, chiari-like malformations, hereditary movement disorders, brain tumors, and canine idiopathic epilepsy- a chronic condition affecting some four million dogs that is characterized by recurring seizures.

 Hours: Monday-Friday, 8AM-5PM